salsita/nodejs-training/README.md

 next middlewares, if present).
 Value assigned to `ctx.body` is returned to client with `ctx.status` status code (if `ctx.body` is set defaults to 200, if `ctx.body` is not set defaults to 404).
 You can read route params from `ctx.params` and POST params from `ctx.request.body`.
-All thrown exceptions will be caught and transformed to JSON for client (see [`errorMiddleware`](./src/actions/errorMiddleware.js)).
+All thrown exceptions will be caught and transformed to JSON for the client (see [`errorMiddleware`](./src/actions/errorMiddleware.js)).

 ### Authentication

-Authentication layer is provided via [passport](http://www.passportjs.org/) package, using JWT authentication header (no cookie, no session).
+The authentication layer is provided via [passport](http://www.passportjs.org/) package, using JWT authentication header (no cookie, no session).
 OAuth examples provided through Google and Github, also logging in via local user/password is present.
-After successful authentication JS code is sent to client which stores JWT token to local storage and reloads page (so client app can retrieve and use this token).
-(You should use cookies for storing JWT if all your client apps support it, as [cookies are usually more secure than local storage](https://dev.to/rdegges/please-stop-using-local-storage-1i04)) Secured endpoints should use [`authMiddleware`](./src/actions/v1/authMiddleware.js) (Checks JWT token in header and tries to populate `ctx.state.user` with user object).
+After successful authentication JS code is sent to the client which stores JWT token to local storage and reloads page (so client app can retrieve and use this token).
+(You should use cookies for storing JWT if all your client apps support it, as [cookies are usually more secure than local storage](https://dev.to/rdegges/please-stop-using-local-storage-1i04)) Secured endpoints should use [`authMiddleware`](./src/actions/v1/authMiddleware.js) (Checks JWT token in the header and tries to populate `ctx.state.user` with user object).

 Authorization layer not provided.
-(Usually [Role Based Access Control](https://en.wikipedia.org/wiki/Role-based_access_control) is sufficient)
+(Usually, [Role Based Access Control](https://en.wikipedia.org/wiki/Role-based_access_control) is sufficient)

 ### Testing

 Use mocha/jest/ava/... whatever you want.

-I can recommend using `supertest` (see testing users api [`/src/actions/v1/users/index.spec.js`](./src/actions/v1/users/index.spec.js)) for testing your API calls and `puppeteer` for testing front-end code (see puppeteer example at [`/tests/puppeteer.spec.js`](./tests/puppeteer.spec.js)).
+I can recommend using `supertest` (see testing users API [`/src/actions/v1/users/index.spec.js`](./src/actions/v1/users/index.spec.js)) for testing your API calls and `puppeteer` for testing front-end code (see puppeteer example at [`/tests/puppeteer.spec.js`](./tests/puppeteer.spec.js)).

 ### Request data

-We are using [`cls-hooked`](https://www.npmjs.com/package/cls-hooked) to share context inside request.
-It is used for keeping request id accessible for logging even on places where you do not have direct access to request.
-If you are making request to external (micro)services, you should keep this request id for better logging. e.g.
+We are using [`cls-hooked`](https://www.npmjs.com/package/cls-hooked) to share context inside a request.
+It is used for keeping a request id accessible for logging even on places where you do not have direct access to the request.
+If you are requesting external (micro)services, you should keep this request id for better logging. e.g.

 ```js